SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 the conditional operator evaluates to the value of the first expression.
 Otherwise, it evaluates to the value of the second expression.

+..
+The REPL v1-28 allows nesting such as true ? false ?
+10 : 20 : 2
+   which parses as true ? (false ?
+10 : 20) : 2 -- the parens are optional --
+   but that's a really bad idea if you want your code to be readable.

 .. langref-grammar

     op-binary-or-ternary ::= '?'-infix expr-sequence ':'